RedHatProductSecurity/security-data-guidelines/README.md

 mkdocs serve
 ```

-If your running on MacOS and experience issues with the `cairo` dependency, try add the following:
+If your running on MacOS and experience issues with the `cairo` dependency, try adding the following:

 ```
 brew install cairo